 - 4.3 The Marks Tey Character Assessment has been prepared by volunteers in the Neighbourhood Plan steering group.
-This work provides further detail on the parish's qualities, including those aspects (e.g. viewpoints, locally valued landscape features and buildings) which are most valued by the wider community.
+This work provides further detail on the parish's qualities, including those aspects (e.g., viewpoints, locally valued landscape features and buildings) which are most valued by the wider community.
 The Character Assessment is a key evidence base document supporting this plan and has been subject to formal consultation during the pre-submission stage.
-The document is available to view on the Parish Council website and, once at submission stage, will be available to view on the Colchester Borough website.
+The document is available to view on the Parish Council website and on the Colchester Borough website.

 - 4.4 A key output of the Marks Tey Character Assessment were 5 character area maps identifying

 - Important sites of local value (for example tree and hedgerow lined ancient lanes)

 - Key views towards heritage assets

 - Key views of the wider landscape

 - Listed buildings

 - Non-designated heritage assets

 - Important pedestrian links